Basic for light usage and staying updated with current tech

 Jokes aside, plan Zero is a restricted-trial of the 1337 plan.
 You can access limited amount of codelabs and integrated terminal.
 With 1337, you can share public URLs of your websites hosted on codedamn architecture, build complete projects with unlimited web terminal minutes, and attempt all present and future codelabs.

-Not only this, with 1337 plan, you get access to all the premium courses of codedamn currently hosted for $10 on Udemy each.
+Not only this, with 1337 plan, you get access to all the premium courses of codedamn currently hosted for $10 each on other platforms.

 codelab is a lab designed for you to learn to code a certain concept, and then write solution for a problem, and then verify its correctness - all within your current browser window.
 This is made possible by using state-of-the-art containerization technology on backend with a variety of tools available at your disposal.Learn more about codelabs on codedamn→